 Alternatively, that 10% could be used for a number of things including:

 Remember, as mentioned above, you don't have to limit yourself to 10%!
 Just be sure to set aside AT LEAST 10%, no matter your income.
-For us, we wouldn't have been able to afford a drop over 10% for years, but now we can.
+For us, we wouldn't have been able to afford more than 10% for years, but now we can.
 So we take money out of our 70% for retirement and investing, as we can afford it.
-And remember, this is of your TAKE HOME income.
+Remember, this is of your TAKE HOME income.
 If you have money coming from your paycheck into a 401K or other retirement account straight from your paycheck, then keep that in mind as you decide how much more to pull from your 70%.

 (does anyone else feel like they are in an 8th grade Social Studies class?)